Centinoughty/Centinoughty/README.md

 - 👋 Hi, I’m @Centinoughty
-- 👀 I’m interested in problem-solving and programming.
+- 👀 I’m interested in Problem-Solving and Programming.
-- 🌱 I’m currently learning web development and C-programming.
+- 🌱 I’m currently learning Web Development and C-programming.
 - 📫 If interested in my projects contact me at centinoughty@gmail.com

 <!---